 Companies are quick to trot out a woman who had made it to the top.
 She is quoted gushingly encouraging girls to strive for the top of the math/science fields.
 Great PR.
 However, although I absolutely agree than girls are CAPABLE of achieving the highest levels in math/science, the chances they will get the opportunity to perform at that level are VERY VERY VERY SMALL.

 And it bugs the hell out of me.

 So, my daughters and nieces—why am I apologizing to you today?
 Sure, I wish we could have fixed this.
 We should have fixed it by now.
-Instead, even as we are looking to choose a leader from the most diverse “applicant pool” in the USA’s history, the conversation keeps coming back to the same points.
+Instead, even as we are hearing the Supreme Court is poised to overturn Roe v Wade’s legalization of abortion, the conversation keeps coming back to the same points.
 The pay difference is just how we keep score.

 Tina Fey brings it up in her tragically funny “Confessions of a Juggler” article for the New Yorker when she asks:

 What is the rudest question you can ask a woman?
 “How old are you?”
 “What do you weigh?”
 “When you and your twin sister are alone with Mr. Hefner, do you have to pretend to be lesbians?”
 No, the worst question is: “How do you juggle it all?”